klieret/inspiderweb/readme.md

 # InspiderWeb [![Build Status](https://travis-ci.org/klieret/inspiderweb.svg?branch=master)](https://travis-ci.org/klieret/inspiderweb)
 [Features](#features) | [Screenshots](#screenshots) | [How does it work?](#how-does-it-work) | [Limitations/Bugs](#limitationsbugs) | [Installation](#installation) | [Usage](#usage) | [Tutorial](#tutorial) | [License](#license)

-This is a tool to analyze networks papers referencing and citing each other.
-It acts as a web-crawler, extracting information from [inspirehep](http://inspirehep.net/), then uses the [dot language](https://en.wikipedia.org/wiki/DOT_(graph_description_language)) to describe the network.
+InspiderWeb is a tool to analyze networks papers referencing and citing each other.
+It gets its information from the [inspirehep](http://inspirehep.net/) API, then uses the [dot language](https://en.wikipedia.org/wiki/DOT_(graph_description_language)) to describe the network.
 The result can then be plotted by the [Graphviz Package](http://www.graphviz.org/) and similar programs.

-**I'm currently working on a new version that uses the proper inspirehep API.
-Development is happening on the ```new_core``` branch**.
+**Note: This Script was using webcraling & regex-html parsing (yes, that's evil) to extract information from inspiderweb and just recently switched to using the API.
+If something doesn't work, check out the ```webcrawling_legacy``` branch.**

 ## Features